 With self-compassion, support, and the right tools, you can recover from emotional abuse and build a healthier, happier life.

-What are the Coping Mechanisms for Emotional Abuse?
+Unhealthy Coping Mechanisms for Emotional Abuse?

 While you were in the abusive relationship, you likely developed certain coping mechanisms to survive the emotional strain.
 Here are some common coping mechanisms for emotional abuse: